paulhoux/Cinder-Samples/README.md

 Sample applications for the Cinder framework.
 These samples are meant to be used with the latest official release of Cinder.
 Git users should build against the 'master' branch.

-These code samples are compatible with the Microsoft Visual Studio 2013 compiler, which is the compiler of choice for the Windows platform.
-The code should also work with Visual Studio 2015.
-XCode support for MacOS X is currently not supported, but the C++ and GLSL source code should run on all platforms without modifications.
+These code samples are compatible with the Microsoft Visual Studio 2015 compiler, which is the compiler of choice for the Windows platform.
+XCode support for MacOS X is currently not officially supported, but the C++ and GLSL source code should run on all platforms without modifications.
 If you find an inconsistency or platform related bug, please notify me or create a pull request, so that I can fix the issues and make these samples as cross-platform as possible.

 Find specific, sample related information in the sample's README.md files.

-#####Downloading and using the samples with Cinder
+##### Downloading and using the samples with Cinder
 * Make sure you have downloaded the Cinder Framework.
 It is recommended to use Git, because this will make it easier for you to keep up to date with the latest versions of both Cinder and these samples.
 To learn more about how to create a copy of the Cinder Github repository, visit: http://libcinder.org/docs/welcome/GitSetup.html
 * Make sure the Cinder master folder is called ```cinder_master```, so that the samples can find it automatically.
 * Make sure you can successfully compile Cinder yourself.